-While a confirmed reopening date for the 2020 season has not yet been set, we do know the park will reopen in April, and this is a must experience day trip!
+This is a must experience day trip!
 Located in Schenectady, this park offers aerial adventures such as Tarzan swings, cargo nets and a zip-line adventure, among other attractions.
 Explore nature as you’ve never experienced before from up to 70 feet above the ground.

 Location: 300 Weatherwax Rd., Schenectady.